Amazon discounts select 'renewed' Apple Watch models and AirPods

-Amazon, like many retailers, offer certified ‘renewed’ products on its platform.
+Amazon, like many retailers, offers certified ‘renewed’ products on its platform.

-The massive online retailer notes that all renewed products, specifically in tech, “is refurbished, is fully functional and in excellent condition.
+The massive online retailer notes that all renewed products, specifically in tech, are “refurbished,” “fully functional,” and in “excellent condition.
 Backed by a 90-day supplier warranty.”

-Here is a list of current Apple products that have deep discounts on its renewed list:
+Here’s a list of current Apple products that offer deep discounts on its renewed list:

 - Apple Watch Series 5 (GPS, 40MM) (Renewed) for $309.99 (save $35.01)